maihannijat/GuessingNumber/README.md

  - The program begins by randomly generating a number between 1 and 100.
  - The random number is winning number used to compare against users input.
  - Game prompts user for input

+The game is based on Visual Basic and all code is available in program.cs file.